Little Mountain, South Carolina: The Town

 Frederick H. Dominick was appointed as postmaster in May 1852.
 Abraham Noah Boland was appointed as postmaster of the Little Mountain Post Office in 1888.
 The town was founded around a railroad station in 1890: Boland's farm became the site of the depot when the C. N. & L Railroad (Columbia, Newberry, & Laurens Railroad Company) began operation.
 The town was incorporated and Boland became the first mayor of the town.
 Today, Boland is considered the "Father of Little Mountain."

 Early residents were farmers of corn, cotton and grain.
 The town has become a bedroom community for Columbia, the state capital, 30 miles to the southeast.

 Education

 In 1892, a school was opened in a tenant house and taught by the pastor of Holy Trinity Lutheran Church, Rev. S. L. Nease.
 Later a one-room school building was built on an acre of land donated by Noah Boland.
 Increased enrollment brought a two-room building and finally, in 1908 the plans were made to build the present Little Mountain Elementary School.
-Several additions and modifications have been made to the building since the original construction.
+Several additions and modifications have been made to the building since its original construction.